OpenGeoScales/CarbonGeoScales/index.md

 CarbonGeoScales is based on a complete data workflow in order to deliver relevant and harmonized GHGs emissions datasets:

-- **Data catalog** for referencing identified GHGs emissions data and associated metadatas
+- **Data catalog** for referencing identified GHGs emissions data and associated metadatas.
 - A **standardized data model** for storing different attributes of GHGs emissions data (values, dates, units, sectors, scopes, geographical entity informations...)
-- A **set of connectors** for integrating selecte raw data into the defined data model based on specific mapping rules
+- A **set of connectors** for integrating selected raw data into the defined data model based on specific mapping rules.
-- **Harmonized databases** for storing collected and transformed GHGs emissions data
+- **Harmonized databases** for storing collected and transformed GHGs emissions data.
-- **Data processing pipelines** for implementing the necessary transformations (recoding, enriching, cleaning, afggregating...)
+- **Data processing pipelines** for implementing the necessary transformations (recoding, enriching, cleaning, aggregating...).
-- A **Rest API** for querying the compiled database
+- A **Rest API** for querying the compiled database.
 - A set of **reporting, articles and dashboards** for providing insights on GHGs emissions at various scales.

 ![Data workflow](https://github.com/OpenGeoScales/Management/blob/main/images/CarbonGeoScales%20workflow.png?raw=true)